Ransomware 2026: Protect Your Australian Small Business Data

 Containment Phase (Days 3–7)

-Next, remove the ransomware from your environment.
-Additionally, clean all infected systems thoroughly.
-Moreover, verify no backdoors remain installed.
+Remove the ransomware from your environment.
+Clean all infected systems thoroughly.
+Then take these steps:

 • Scan all systems with updated security tools